Why Recycle Plastic

 Recycling can be collected by both government lead recycling programs and private waste disposal companies.
 The plastics accepted by one service may differ from that accepted by the next, so it is important to check beforehand.

-At SL Recycling, for example, we offer a range of plastic recycling services that cover a variety of plastic types.
-The solutions offered help maximise the recycling of plastic materials and limit the amount of plastic that is sent to landfill.
+At SL Recycling, we offer a range of recycling services covering a variety of materials.
+The solutions offered help maximise the recycling of materials including plastic; and minimise the amount sent to landfill.

 The next stage of any plastic recycling process is sorting.
 The sorting process separates plastic varieties from one another, which allows them to undergo the correct recycling process for their particular type.
 Sorting plastics early in the recycling process also allows for greater efficiency along the line.